Moving to Saudi Arabia: Relocation Guide for Doctors

 3. Religious observances:

-• Be respectful of prayer times, especially during Ramadan when eating, drinking, and smoking in public during daylight hours is prohibited.
+• Be respectful of prayer times, especially during Ramadan, when eating, drinking, and smoking in public during daylight hours is prohibited.

 • Businesses may close briefly during prayer times.